-Billionaire Branson sits out Virgin Orbit’s costly flameout
+Billionaire Branson Sits Out Virgin Orbit’s Costly Flameout

 With cash running out and the next launch attempt unclear, management placed workers at the Long Beach, California, headquarters on furlough.
 As the company seeks rescue financing or bankruptcy, the financial risk for employees, suppliers and other investors is sizable.
 And yet one major stakeholder has distanced himself from the struggling venture: Branson himself.

 The billionaire, 72, whose Virgin Group has pumped more than $1 billion into Virgin Orbit – including $60 million in the past six months — hasn’t recently put in the money now needed to prop up the venture.
-That’s forcing the company to speak to external investors such as little-known Texas-based venture capital funder Matthew Brown, who has been touting himself as a possible savior of a business that was worth billions just a year ago.
+That forced the company to speak to external investors such as little-known Texas-based venture capital funder Matthew Brown.

+Last week, Brown touted himself as a possible savior of a business that was worth billions just a year ago.
+But his financing deal collapsed over the weekend, CNBC reported Monday, leaving Virgin Orbit potentially still looking for a suitor.

 Branson’s reserve coincides with growing caution among investors in an industry in which the technical risks are as high as the costs to surmount them.
 It marks a reversal for the businessman, a pioneer of the Covid-era SPAC boom for space companies that used the special-purpose-acquisition-company approach to provide startups with a rapid route to the public markets — potentially before they were ready for the scrutiny that comes with it.